Subhajit-257m/Langchain/tshirt_database/readme.md

 ---

-This is an end to end LLM project based on Google Palm and Langchain.
-We are building a system that can talk to MySQL database.
-User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
-AtliQ Tees is a T-shirt store where they maintain their inventory, sales and discounts data in MySQL database.
-A store manager will may ask questions such as, What is total stock of nike shirt ?
-How many t-shirts do we have left for nike in extra small size and white color?
-The system is intelligent enough to generate accurate queries for given question and execute them on MySQL database
+This is an end-to-end LLM project utilizing Google PaLM and Langchain.
+We're developing a system that interacts with a MySQL database.
+Users ask questions in natural language, and the system responds by converting those questions into SQL queries and executing them on the MySQL database.
+AtliQ Tees, a T-shirt store, uses MySQL to manage their inventory, sales, and discount data.
+A store manager might ask questions like, "What is the total stock of Nike shirts?" or "How many extra small, white Nike T-shirts do we have left?"
+The system is designed to intelligently generate and execute precise SQL queries for any given question.

 ---